lyleresnick/lyleresnick.github.io/_posts/2017-06-29-Solving-a-Complex-UITableView-Even-More-Swiftly.md

 }
 ```

-Besides changing the structs to enums, all of the other changes I made to the adapter are fairly insignificant.
+Besides changing the structs to enums, the other changes made to the adapter are fairly insignificant.
 Except for the conversion of the `cellId`, the `UITableViewDataSource` implementation has not changed at all.

 ```swift
 class TransactionListAdapter: NSObject {